FreeCAD/FreeCAD-documentation/wiki/FreeCAD_and_DWG_Import.md

 There is also nanoCAD 5.0 (https://nanocad.com/products/nanoCAD/download/).
 The program is free for personal and commercial use.
 It requires a free sign-up to receive an activation code via E-Mail.
 This Program is windows-only.

-### Export Your AutoCAD files in Friendly Format
+### Export your AutoCAD files in friendly format

 Exporting your AutoCAD files in a more FreeCAD friendly format, like DXF R12 or R14, SVG, and if version supports it, IGES.
 All are better alternatives to the DWG format when using FreeCAD.

-It is important to know that, contrarily to popular belief, there is no difference between the contents of a file saved in DWG or DXF formats, provided it is the same version (ex.
+It is important to note that there is no difference between the contents of a file saved in DWG or DXF formats, provided it is the same version (ex.
 DWG 2014 vs. DXF 2014).
 Both formats are maintained by Autodesk, and they both support exactly the same features.
 The difference is that DWG is closed (machine-encoded) while DXF is open.

-## What Can I Do To Help?
+## What can I do to help?

 ### Promote the use of alternative formats